Tiffenie Harris, OD, FAAO

-Dr. Harris is a fellow of the American Academy of Optometry and has served on the admissions committee and currently serves on the Academy’s Quality Assurance Committee.
-She has served as an examiner for the National Board of Examiners in Optometry as well as a remote examiner for NCCTO.
-Dr. Harris has also served on the ASCO clinical affairs committee along with the diversity and cultural competency committee.
-Her service continues as a member of the American Optometric Association as well as the National Optometric Association.
+Dr. Harris is a fellow of the American Academy of Optometry, has served on the Academy’s admissions committee, and has lectured numerous times at various Academy meetings.
+She has served as an examiner for the National Board of Examiners in Optometry and currently a remote examiner for NCCTO.
+She has also served on the ASCO clinical affairs committee along with the diversity and cultural competency committee.
+Her service continues as a member of the American Academy of Optometry, American Optometric Association, and the National Optometric Association.
 In 2008, Dr. Harris was reported to be the first optometrist to join the American Society of Hypertension.

 Daniel Roberts completed his OD degree at the Indiana University School of Optometry and completed residency training in Hospital Based Primary Care Optometry a t the VA Medical Center in Danville, Illinois.
 He has an MS degree in Clinical Research Design and Statistical Analysis from the University of Michigan’s School of Public Health, and he holds a PhD in Epidemiology from the University of Illinois at Chicago School of Public Health.